MyrkleApp/myrkle-algorand/README.md

 Python code that interacts with Algorand on behalf of Myrkle

-The code found here runs on algorand.myrkle.app
+The code found here runs on https://algorand.myrkle.app

 Run
 ```